|

 Tomesode

-An iro muji is a less formal kimono than the hitotsu mon.
-It is a plain, self coloured kimono with no mon (crests).
-The iro muji is used for various purposes between formal and casual and, for that reason, is regarded as the basic kimono that one often wears as one's first adult kimono
+An iro muji is a less formal kimono than an iro tomesode, which is an iro muji with one, three or five mon (crests) mon.
+The iro muji is used for various purposes between formal and casual and, for that reason, is regarded as the basic kimono that one often wears as one's first adult kimono.

 Tsukesage